PMOS

 icon of female reproductive organs

-What is PCOS?
+What is PMOS?

-Who gets PCOS?
+Who gets PMOS?

-How do I know if I have PCOS?
+How do I know if I have PMOS?

 • Irregular, unpredictable menstrual periods